 Patients, Caregivers and Survivors

 As part of the overview section on uterine cancer, learn general information, including risk factors and symptoms, and what to do if your doctor suspects you or your loved one has been diagnosed with uterine cancer.
 SGO also has a useful toolkit for uterine cancer survivors, as well as a video about staying healthy after a uterine (endometrial) cancer diagnosis.
+Additional resources have been developed to explain gynecologic cancer clinical trials and the phases involved.

 Clinical Practice Guidelines